-The United States has the largest nursing workforce in the world with nearly 3.5 million nursing professionals, so it’s hard to believe we’re expecting a major shortage of nurses over the next five years.
-Based on the demographics of the current workforce, the size of graduating nursing classes, and the direction of nurses’ careers, experts project the active supply of nursing professionals (e.g., RNs, LPNs, and LVNs) will increase steadily from 3.5 million to 3.95 million over the next five years.
-Despite this substantial growth in supply of new nurses, researchers at Georgetown University’s Center on Education and the Workforce predict that we’ll still fall short of projected demands — an estimated 4.14 million by 2020.
+The United States has the largest nursing workforce in the world with 3.9 million nursing professionals, so it’s hard to believe we’re expecting a major shortage of nurses.
+Based on the demographics of the current workforce, the size of graduating nursing classes, and the direction of nurses’ careers, experts project the active supply of nursing professionals (e.g., RNs, LPNs, and LVNs) is expected to increase steadily.
+However, despite this substantial growth in supply of new nurses, we are still expected to have a shortfall of 1.2 million nurses by 2020.

-This widespread shortage has reached a level so disconcerting that The New York Times recently ran an eye opening op-ed piece about our dire need for a solution to the all too common, dangerously imbalanced, nurse-to-patient ratio in hospitals nationwide.
-However, what the article failed to address, and what many people fail to realize regarding this issue, is it’s not only nurses who are struggling (and often failing) to keep up.
+However, what many people fail to realize regarding this issue is that it’s not only nurses who are struggling (and often failing) to keep up.
 But rather, this problem, and what I believe to be its solution, starts with recruitment.

 Similar to nurses, healthcare recruitment and human resource professionals are more overworked and understaffed than ever before.
 Consequently, hospitals and health systems are growing and trying to hire like crazy, while their recruitment teams are scrambling to fill the ever-growing list of open positions (very often without the help of additional recruiters).
-While two years ago many recruiters were responsible for managing 40-50 requisitions, they’re now often required to manage 100 or more.
+While just a few years ago many recruiters were responsible for managing 40 to 50 requisitions, they’re now often required to manage 100 or more.
 Unrealistic requisition loads coupled with dated and inefficient processes have only exacerbated the problem.

-Change is never easy, and gradual change takes patience, but it’s becoming painfully clear that a change is needed in traditional healthcare recruitment processes to meet the demands of the future healthcare environment.
-While there is no quick fix to our nationwide nursing shortage, lean recruiting is certainly a step in the right direction.
+Change is never easy.
+A gradual change takes patience, but it’s becoming painfully clear that a change is needed in traditional healthcare recruitment processes to meet the demands of the future healthcare environment.
+While there is no quick fix to our nationwide nursing shortage, Lean recruiting is certainly a step in the right direction.

-To learn more about how to optimize your healthcare recruitment strategy by building an elite recruiting team, request a demo of HealthcareSource Recruitment Optimization by Lean Human Capital.* This set of services takes a comprehensive look at your current recruitment process, educates teams, and helps you implement proven industry best practices to improve recruiting and achieve strategic goals across your healthcare organization.
+To learn more about how to optimize your healthcare recruitment strategy by building an elite recruiting team, request a demo of our Lean Human Capital advisory services.